tris203/rzls.nvim/README.md

 ## Helping Out

-If you want to help out, then please see the discussion here, and leave a comment with your details in this [discussion](https://github.com/tris203/rzls.nvim/discussions/1).
+If you want to help out, then please see the discussion here, and leave a comment matches your details in this [discussion](https://github.com/tris203/rzls.nvim/discussions/1).